hackseq/modular-assembly-hs18/README.md

 During the hackathon I modularized those scripts into 5 components: `abyss_contigs_from_unitigs.sh`, `abyss_scaffolding.sh`, `abyss_unitigs.sh`, `bcalm.sh`, `gfaview_contigs_from_unitigs.sh`, and I used these components to build 3 pipelines: ABySS BCALM then ABySS BCALM then gfaview then ABySS.
 They've been uploaded to https://github.com/GFA-spec/assembler-components Corresponding *Shigella sonnei* assemblies were created and visualized using Bandage.

+## Reva Shenwai

+I worked on the “Awesome Assemblies” R Shiny web application (along with Figali, and with help from team lead Shaun & Emre).
+The website currently has a main page which displays a graph showing the Quality versus Accuracy of our newly developed Franken-assemblers.

 ## Shaun Jackman

 I created Flowcraft components for QUAST and Bandage.
 I used Flowcraft to assemble the Shigella sonnei short reads using SPAdes, assess the assembly quality using QUAST, and visualize the assembly graph using Bandage.